Obtaining High School Credit at MND for Courses Completed in Junior High School

 Families will read the Curriculum Mastery Methods (found below) to determine which method(s) are appropriate.

-• If Method 1 is chosen, please complete the High School Credit Verification Form and return to MND on Course Selection Night.
+• If Method 1 is chosen, please complete a High School Credit Verification Form on Scheduling and Orientation Evening.

 • If Method 2 is chosen, please complete the following steps.